cakephp/docs/en/appendices/4-0-migration-guide.rst

   attributes.
 * ``Cake\View\Helper\SecureFieldTokenTrait`` has been removed.
 Its form token data building functionality is now included in the internal class ``FormProtector``.
+* ``HtmlHelper::docType()`` method has been removed.
+HTML4 and XHTML are now defunct and doctype for HTML5 is pretty short and easy to type out directly.

 Miscellaneous
 -------------